Incident/Accident Reporting and Investigation

 The Workers Compensation Act (WCA) defines an incident to include “an accident or other occurrence which resulted in or had the potential for causing an injury or occupational disease”.
 UBC Okanagan, in compliance with the WCA, requires that all accidents/incidents be reported via the UBC Centralized Accident Incident Reporting System (CAIRS) within 24 hours of the occurrence.
 Reporting incidents allows for effective and timely incident investigations, which is critical to reducing the likelihood of re-occurrence.
 Minimizing the potential of re-occurrence means a safer environment for all.

 All accidents/incidents that occur at UBC Okanagan are to be reported via the Centralized Accident Incident Reporting System (CAIRS).
 Select the applicable section below depending on who was involved in the incident and then the system will then guide you through the reporting process.
-If you have any questions or problems, please contact Jason McLeod of Risk Management Services (250-807-8821).
+If you have any questions or problems, please contact Risk Management Services at firstname.lastname@example.org or (250)807-8821.

 Involved in safety administration in your area?
 Need the incident reports for your area?
-Click here to request access.
+Request access now.

 1. UBC Okanagan staff, faculty, or paid students: